AsheUrban/pizza-parlor/README.md

 ## Known Bugs

-*Too many to count.
-This is not a working app!
+* Too many to count.
+This is not a working site!
+* UI logic doesn't work, isn't connected.
+* No cost is calculted.
+* No ability to add toppings or choose size.

 _Note: This website is under construction.
 It currently has functioning business logic for adding customers to orders, and adding pizzas to customers.